rebeccaeexu/CIT-EC/README.md

 ### How to Test

+* Download the pre-trained model

-Example: Testing on the MSEC dataset with images retouched by expert-a as ground truth
+* Example: Testing on the MSEC dataset with images retouched by expert-a as ground truth

 ```python
 PYTHONPATH="./:${PYTHONPATH}" CUDA_VISIBLE_DEVICES=0 python test.py -opt options/test/Test_EC_MSEC_pretrained_over_expert_a_mlr.yml